Recovering from an Allways On cluster crash in SQL

 The clear message from these Microsoft OS warnings points to a failure in communications between the cloud-based clustered instance on Azure and the central servers.
 (Full text of the messages is appended in Note 2 at the bottom of this report).

-Finally, with the information gleaned from the previous screens (server, database instance, manifestation of the alert) we could bring up the relevant picture which reports on the “Always On” status of the cluster.
+Finally, with the information gleaned from the previous screens (server, database instance, a manifestation of the alert) we could bring up the relevant picture which reports on the “Always On” status of the cluster.

 Putting these together, we were able to advise the customer’s database managers there had been a break in communication between the Azure cloud instance and the rest of the cluster.
 This resulted in the operating system forcing the cluster into “NOT HEALTHY” mode with the resultant crash.

-With this information the customer’s administrator knew exactly how the crash had been triggered, and took the steps to restore communication path between the local and cloud-based instances.
+With this information, the customer’s administrator knew exactly how the crash had been triggered, and took the steps to restore the communication path between the local and cloud-based instances.
 As soon as this was done, the cluster was reinstated and data synchronization restored.
 The following snapshot shows that the whole process took just two minutes!

 While the customer recognizes the benefits of having clustering, it is clear that it needs to take steps to prevent catastrophic failures such as this coming from the added level of complication that clustering introduces.
 They turned to our Expert Support team for help, and we were able to suggest a number of solutions to overcome this situation.
 The main purpose of any such solution is to be proactive and identify such problems as this before they actually manifest in such a serious outage.
 Obviously, it is not possible to guarantee 100% availability of communications over an external network, so the solution needs to concentrate on isolating the cluster instance as soon as communication failure is detected, and therefore leave the primary cluster operating normally.

 In the case of this customer, the Quorum consists of 3 servers plus one file share.
 (For a detailed explanation of how clusters are managed, see our note below).
-When communications is not available to the cloud, two votes are lost in the CLUSTER Quorum, resulting in loss of quorum.
+When communications are not available to the cloud, two votes are lost in the CLUSTER Quorum, resulting in loss of quorum.
 If a dynamic quorum scheme is adopted, this will not result in the server losing health.

 - to switch away from a split cluster, to a configuration fully based on Azure or similar cloud configuration.
 (This would allow for use of Microsoft’s GEO-Disaster Recovery feature.)
 In the case of this customer, this option was not considered viable, largely due to the added problems the remote infrastructure adds in terms of security and response times.

-- Owing into the limitations of SQL MIRRORING (mirrored databases cannot exist alongside clustered; only one database can be in a mirror; on failover, the database can only be accessed using a different server name) staying with clustering (using ALLWAYSON technology) appear to be to main solution
+- Owing into the limitations of SQL MIRRORING (mirrored databases cannot exist alongside clustered; only one database can be in a mirror; on failover, the database can only be accessed using a different server name) staying with clustering (using ALLWAYSON technology) appear to be to the main solution

 This then leads to our next possibilities: